borishejblum/boriswebsite/content/jobs/_index.md

 ## Postdoctoral position(s) in the SISTM team:

   * High-dimensional surrogate applied to gene expression data to predict EBOLA vaccine response
+  * Computationnal Bayes: scaling-up inference for Dirichlet process mixture models using Hamiltonina Monte Carlo
   * Integrative modeling of vaccine response from high-dimensional data

 Please contact me if you would be interested by these research topics: `boris [dot] hejblum [at] u-bordeaux [dot] fr`